EnviDat/websnap/README.md

 # websnap

-#### Copies files from URLs and uploads them to a S3 bucket.

-Also supports writing files downloaded from URLs to a local machine.
+### Copies API JSON files to a S3 bucket or a local machine.

 ## Purpose

 This project was developed to facilitate EnviDat resiliency and support continuous operation during server maintenance.

 <a href="https://www.envidat.ch" target="_blank">EnviDat</a> is the environmental data
 portal of the Swiss Federal Institute for Forest, Snow and Landscape Research WSL.